wikimedia/mediawiki-extensions-ContentTranslation/server/README.md

 ```$ npm run-script debug```

-It will open chrome developer tools with the ContentTranslation source code.
+It will open Chrome developer tools with the ContentTranslation source code.
 You can debug the code just like a web application.
 You can also edit the code
 and save from the debugger.